Since Norman times Littleworth (Amberley) was part of Minchinhampton and people walked across the Common to their Parish Church there.

 There is some doubt about the name of the architect, but it may have been a Mr. Stokes of Cheltenham.
 The builders were George & Daniel Harrison of Kings Stanley who had been involved with the building of the Subscription Rooms in Stroud.
 The hill was excavated so that the building could stand, according to good biblical teaching, on the rock.
 There is a Room underneath the Church, originally used as a school.
-Two rows of iron pillars rise up through the Room and the Church to support the roof over.
-In the 1960s these pillars were covered in a considerable thickness of plaster, according to some, to the detriment of the proportions of the Church.
 The Church is built in a north/south line to fit in with the contours of the hill.
 Originally, it had a bell cot over the (ecclesiastically) west end (geographically north), which had to be removed in 1950 as it had become unsafe.

 The Gloucester Journal of Saturday 10th September 1836 reported on the consecration: